ZsoltGajdacs/UsageWatcher/README.md

 ## Purpose
 A central library for my own applications to watch for keyboard / mouse usage in order to track active computer use.

+## Feedback
+If you feel like this is useful, or could be useful for you, feel free to create an issue with a feature request.
+If you think something is not working well, please create a bug report.
+Thank you!

 ## How does it work
 The idea is very simple: You pass a given 'resolution', like two minutes, and any mouse or keyboard movement within that timeframe will be considered an active time.
 If the computer is locked usage is not counted.